zamiang/christina-xu/README.md

 $ jekyll serve --watch
 ```

-That will give you a version of the site running locally.
+That will give you a version of the site running locally, which you can see by opening a browser and navigating to "localhost:4000".
 Now, open up another terminal tab (cmd+t) and initiate Guard to compile your edited coffeescript and sass files.

 ```bash
 $ bundle exec guard
 $ all
 ```

-Then, to see the changes,
+After this is done, refresh the local version of the site; your CSS should have compiled.

 ### Editing templates